caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 > spoiled for us, for we are usually not the first.
 What does discovery mean,
 > and who can say that he has discovered this or that?
 After all it's pure
 > idiocy to brag about priority; for it's simply unconscious conceit, not to
-> admit frankly that one is a plagiarist. - Johann Wofgang von Goethe
+> admit frankly that one is a plagiarist. - Johann Wolfgang von Goethe

 While I've made an express attempt to acknowledge primary sources where appropriate, I feel compelled to specifically acknowledge a few people whose